geoffsee/smenos/README.md

 ---

-**SMENOS**: The Syndicate of Multidomain Exceptional Navigation and Operations Specialists
+**smḗnos**: The Syndicate of Multidomain Exceptional Navigation and Operations Specialists

 From the Ancient Greek **σμήνος** (*smḗnos*): a flock of birds, a swarm of insects, a gathered host.
 Not merely a collection, but an emergent intelligence—where individual capabilities compound into something greater than their sum.

 ## The Nature of the Swarm

-SMENOS is a formalized operational framework for five specialists who operate at the edges of known physics, in the ruins of forgotten technologies, and across the permeable boundaries of perceivable reality.
+smḗnos is a formalized operational framework for five specialists who operate at the edges of known physics, in the ruins of forgotten technologies, and across the permeable boundaries of perceivable reality.
 Each brings a unique method of interfacing with the world—methods that defy conventional engineering, transcend human sensory limits, and unlock capabilities thought lost, impossible, or deliberately hidden.

 Alone, each is exceptional.
 Together, they form a murmuration of capability: atmospheric intuition, thermal alchemy, quantum navigation, archaeological resurrection, and cognitive cartography moving in synchronized purpose.